Kong/docs.konghq.com/app/_hub/kong-inc/session/_index.md

 4. Navigate to `http://localhost:8000/sessions-test?apikey=open_sesame`

-   It should return `200` and authenticated via `key-auth` key query param.
+   It should return `200` and authenticated via `key-auth` key query parameter.

 5. Navigate to `http://localhost:8000/sessions-test`